JustinLove/onelife-client-patches/README.md

 Shows "R.I.P. <name>" in place of "YOU DIED"

+### show-burn-rate

+Displays a line above the food bar, that shows approximate pip-per-minute drain.

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.